FreshBoy-cyh/freshboy-cyh.github.io/docs/eecs/GCT634/w1_represent.md

     * Pulses per quarter note (PPQN): commonly 120, determines the resolution of the time stamps associated to note events

 ???
 "Audio Representation"
-    * mono & stereo, monaural & binaural
+    * mono & stereo, monaural & binaural, 單聲道（的）、多聲道（的）
     * Pitch class: Two notes with fundamental frequencies in a ratio of any power of two, which means they differ by octaves, are perceived as very similar.
 All notes with this kind of relation can be grouped under the same pitch class. e.g. pitch class C = {..., C2, C3, C4, ...}